 Do’s and Don’ts of Desert Survival

-- Don’t push yourself to the limit.
-Know your limitations.
+- ❌ Don’t push yourself to the limit.
+Know your strengths and weaknesses.

 Surviving in the desert will put even the most skilled survivalists to the test.
 It’ll put a strain on your body, your mind, and on your emotions.
 Be sure to know what you need to know before you venture into the desert.